HJY-CD/HJY-CD/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I am currently a researcher at Tencent Games.
 I obtained my PhD degree from [The Chinese University of Hong Kong (CUHK)](https://www.cse.cuhk.edu.hk/), supervised by [Prof. Chi-Wing Fu](https://www.cse.cuhk.edu.hk/~cwfu/).
-Before that, I got the Bachelor's degree from the [University of Chinese Academy of Science (UCAS)](https://english.ucas.ac.cn/), supervised by [Prof. Lin Gao](http://geometrylearning.com/lin/).
+Before that, I got the Bachelor's degree from the [University of Chinese Academy of Sciences (UCAS)](https://english.ucas.ac.cn/), supervised by [Prof. Lin Gao](http://geometrylearning.com/lin/).
 My research focuses on computer graphics and 3D vision.

 If you are interested in my research or potential collaborations, feel free to contact me!